ThusharaSampath/tailscale-byoc/db-healthcheck-task/README.md

-# Database Health Check Task
+# Health Check Task

-A simple Ballerina task that performs a one-time database health check and exits.
+A Ballerina task that performs database and FTP server health checks and exits.

 ## Overview

-This task:
+This task can:
-1. Connects to a Microsoft SQL Server database
-2. Executes a health check query
+1. Connect to a Microsoft SQL Server database and execute a health check query
+2. Connect to an FTP server and test connectivity by listing a directory
-3. Logs the results (success or failure)
+3. Log detailed results (success or failure) for each check
-4. Closes the connection and exits
+4. Exit with appropriate status code

 ## Configuration

-Edit `Config.toml` to configure the database connection:
+Edit `Config.toml` to configure the health checks:

+### Database Configuration
 ```toml
 host = "your-database-host"
 port = 1433